dstnbrkr/VCRURLConnection/README.md

 request = [NSURLRequest requestWithURL:url];
 [NSURLConnection connectionWithRequest:request delegate:self];

-// The cassette has a recorded response for this request, so
+// The cassette has a recording for this request, so no network request
-// no network request will be made.
-Instead NSURLConnectionDelegate methods
+// is made.
+Instead NSURLConnectionDelegate methods are called with the
-// will be called with the previously recorded response.
+// previously recorded response.

 url = [NSURL URLWithString:@"http://iana.org"]
 request = [NSURLRequest requestWithURL:url];
 [NSURLConnection connectionWithRequest:request delegate:self];

-// The cassette does not have a recorded for this request, so a real
+// The cassette does not have a recording for this request, so a real
-// network request will be made.
-NSURLConnectionDelegate methods will
+// network request is made (and VCRURLConnection will record the
-// be called with the real response (VCRURLConnection will record
-// the request/response pair).
+// request/response pair).
 ```

 ## How to get started